 When the going gets rough is when you begin to notice the shortcomings of the Farley 5, and all of the other fully rigid models for that matter, on the descents.
 You can feel the feedback from larger rocks, roots, or chunky snow come straight up through the rigid fork, into the handlebar, and ultimately your hands.
 It's no worse than any of the other models with rigid forks, but its a far cry from the supple front end of the Kona Wozo.
 The 69-degree head tube angle is on the steeper side of the bikes in this test, but it feels fine on the terrain that this bike is intended for.
 The cockpit is relatively well equipped, although our testers generally prefer a shorter and stiffer stem and a handlebar a little wider than 750mm.
 That said, it worked well and provided precise enough handling.
 Testers would have enjoyed a quick release seat post clamp on this bike to prevent them from pulling out the multi-tool every time they wanted to lower the saddle for an extended section of downhill riding.

 Much like the downhill performance of the Farley, its uphill performance is strikingly similar to the other rigid models in this review.
-It weighs 31 lbs and 11 oz and is one of the heavier models we tested, although the differences in weight between the five models in this test aren't all that dramatic and we feel it's very respectable for an alloy framed bike with 4.5" tires.
-While climbing or seated pedaling on flat terrain it feels very efficient, and the only wasted energy is that lost through the super wide and soft tires, although those tires do provide the best traction of the bunch.
+It weighs 31 lbs and 11 oz and isn't especially heavy, although the differences in weight between the five models in this test aren't all that dramatic and we feel it's very respectable for an alloy framed bike with 4.5" tires.
+While climbing or seated pedaling on flat terrain it feels very efficient, and the only wasted energy is that lost through the super wide and soft tires, although those tires do provide excellent traction.
 Testers were pleasantly surprised that there wasn't more rolling resistance while riding the Gnarwhal tires on dirt or snow, but they do feel incredibly sluggish and awkward on pavement.

 The Farley 5 is the least expensive model in this review, and by a fair margin, yet it has a component specification that is pretty comparable to its more expensive competition.
 The bike's skeleton is Trek's Alpha Platinum aluminum frame with a Bontrager Haru rigid fork with carbon lowers that has been 100mm suspension corrected.
 This suspension correction may seem insignificant, but it does help to raise the front end of this bike a little bit, and the geometry won't change significantly if you were to purchase an aftermarket suspension fork.
 The frame has two water bottle mounts in the front triangle and has mounting options for a rack or other accessories on the seat stays of the rear triangle.
 The frame is also designed to accommodate an internally routed dropper seat post.